 After planning a course of action, managers must organize the company to accomplish their goals, including allocating resources, assigning tasks and establishing procedures.
-The managerial heirarchy includes top management, the highest level such as the president and other key executives who develop strategic plans.
-This often includes the chief executive officer (CEO), chief operating officer (COO), chief financial officer (CFO) and chief information officeer (CIO), although it has become more commonplace to see companies eliminate the COO position.
+The managerial hierarchy includes top management, the highest level such as the president and other key executives who develop strategic plans.
+This often includes the chief executive officer (CEO), chief operating officer (COO), chief financial officer (CFO) and chief information officer (CIO), although it has become more commonplace to see companies eliminate the COO position.

 The CEO is often also the company’s president and is responsible for all top-level decision making, including introducing change to the company.
 Her tasks include structuring work, controlling operations and rewarding people to ensure that everyone works to carry out her vision.
 The CFO is responsible for obtaining funds, planning budgets, collecting funds and such.
 The CIO is responsible to get the right information to other managers so they can make correct decisions, and is more important than ever to the success of the company given the crucial role that information technology has come to play in every business.